mk1209567/bulk-ATAC-seq-analysis-pipeline/README.md

 If not, you could download these tools from their source.
 After installed, make sure you change the direction of your tools correctly in each script.

 ## Steps
 Following is the step to do ATAC-seq analysis and the corresponding script name.
+The scripts are all under *pipeline* folder.
 ### 1. FastQC (fastqc.sh)
 - FastQC is a commly used tools to generate quality metrics for your raw sequence data.
 ### 2. Remove adaptor (trimadapt.sh)